Why roofers lose reviews they earned

 Insurance jobs settle weeks after the install.
 When does the ask go out?

-Whenever the final payment is recorded in your system — that is the trigger.
-If the insurance settlement is the last payment event, the request follows it, not the install date.
+The final payment recorded in your system can be the trigger.
+If the insurance settlement is the last payment event, that event enters the same contact and sending checks as any other trigger.

 We track jobs in JobNimbus, not an invoicing app.
 Can it still trigger?